Alfresco/docs-alfresco/desktop-sync/1.5/using/app-menu.md

 * If any of the files you selected are in conflict, you'll have to resolve these individually, as the conflict resolution options are not displayed.

 {% endcapture %}

 {% capture mac %}

-## Application Menu in Mac Taskbar

-You can access Desktop Sync from the Mac OS X menu bar.
+You can access Desktop Sync from the Mac OS X menu bar where the application icon appears:

-### Accessing the application menu

-The Desktop Sync icon appears in the Mac menu bar and looks like this:

 ![]({% link desktop-sync/images/ds-icon-tray.png %})